cxli233/SimpleTidy_GeneCoEx/README.md

 This is by no means the best workflow, but it is conceptually simple if you are familiar with tidyverse.
 The goal of this workflow is identify genes co-expressed with known genes of interest.

-* Author: Chenxin Li, Ph.D., Assistant Research Scientist at Department of Crop & Soil Sciences and Center for Applied Genetic Technologies, University of Georgia
+* Author: Chenxin Li, Ph.D., Assistant Professor at Department of Plant Biology, Michigan State University.
 * Contact: lichen27@msu.edu | [@chenxinli2.bsky.social](https://bsky.app/profile/chenxinli2.bsky.social)

 ## Example data